EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

       - The default **user name** is `ftp` and the default **password** is `ftp`.
 You can change these values in the firmware.
 In the future, these credentials will be accessible using the `config` file.
     - Once you connect to the FTP server, you can then drag any file from EmotiBit to any location on your computer (inside the FileZilla interface), and it will we copied over the WiFi!
     - <img src="./assets/emotibit-ftp-file-transfer.png" width="600">
+	- Reset the EmotiBit to exit the FTP mode and enter normal operation.
     </details>

 ### Raw data format